How To Get a 700 Credit Score in 30 Days

 If your score is already in the mid-to-high 600s, a focused 30-day push can absolutely get you across the 700 threshold, especially if there are quick wins available like high utilization or a recent error on your report.

-If you're starting from the low 600s or below, 30 days may not be enough to reach 700, but the strategies here will put you on the fastest possible path and could move your score significantly.
+If you're starting from the low 600s or below, 30 days may not be enough to reach 700, but the strategies here will put you on the fastest possible path.

 The fastest ways to raise your credit score toward 700